THE HEALING ARTS

 4. Uses a combination of diet, lifestyle, herbs or supplements and other procedures to balance the body.

-Important differences between acupuncture and nutritional balancing:
+Important differences between acupuncture and development:

 1. Acupuncture uses the older herbs.